If you are looking for a fast and efficient way to get lean and fit, sprint intervals might just be your golden ticket.

 Sprint Interval Training Examples

-For those new to interval training sprint workouts, here’s a basic example to get you started:
+For those new to interval training sprint workouts, here’s a structured approach to get you started with an effective high-intensity interval training (HIIT) routine:

-- Rest: 90 seconds of walking or slow jogging
+- Rest: 90 seconds of slow jogging or walking to allow recovery.

 High-Intensity Sprints vs. Steady-State Cardio